jadynlaila/Study_Group_Platform/README.md

 ## 01. Introductions
 ### Alexander Anthis
 Hello!
 I'm a Computer Science student at NAU, and I'm focusing my efforts towards backend software development.
-I am familiar with C, Python, Rust, and SQL, and I am currently working for NAU as a system adminstrator for the university supercomputer.
+I am familiar with C, Python, Rust, and SQL, and I am currently working for NAU as a system administrator  for the university supercomputer.

 ### Rudra Amin
 Hi, I like sports.